Texas Department of Criminal Justice

 Correctional Institutions Division

 The Correctional Institutions Division (CID) is responsible for the confinement of adult felony and state jail felony offenders.
-As of August 31, 2008, the division operated 51 state prison facilities, four pre-release facilities, three psychiatric facilities, one Mentally Retarded Offender Program (MROP) facility, two medical facilities, 15 transfer facilities, 15 state jail facilities, five temporary contract capacity facilities and five substance abuse felony punishment (SAFP) facilities.
+As of August 31, 2009, the division operated 51 state prison facilities, four pre-release facilities, three psychiatric facilities, one Mentally Retarded Offender Program (MROP) facility, two medical facilities, 14 transfer facilities, 15 state jail facilities, one geriatric facility and five substance abuse felony punishment facilities (SAFPF).
 There were five expansion cellblock facilities, additional medical facilities, boot camps and a work camp co-located within several of the facilities mentioned.
-At the end of the fiscal year, there were 139,138 institutional offenders, 13,105 state jail offenders and 3,884 SAFP offenders for a total of 156,127 offenders incarcerated in TDCJ facilities.
-CID employed 23,275 security staff at the end of this fiscal year.
+At the end of the fiscal year, there were 139,231 institutional offenders, 12,536 state jail offenders and 3,312 SAFPF offenders for a total of 155,079 offenders incarcerated in TDCJ facilities.
+CID employed 28,642 security staff at the end of this fiscal year.

 This division is divided into three areas: Prison and Jail Operations, Management Operations and Support Operations.
-Each area is under the leadership of a deputy director.
+Each area is led by a deputy director.
 An additional department that reports directly to the CID director is the Office of CID Ombudsman.

 Prison and Jail Operations

-The CID deputy director, Prison and Jail Operations, oversees six regional directors who have the responsibility of managing institutional prisons and state jails throughout the state.
-This position is also responsible for the oversight of the Security Systems department.
+The CID deputy director, Prison and Jail Operations, oversees six regional directors who are responsible for the management of institutional prisons and state jails throughout the state.
+This position is also responsible for the oversight of the Security Systems Department.

 Each of the six regional directors, in their respective geographical region, is responsible for a hierarchy of staff members who provide security at each prison unit and state jail.

 The Staffing Section is responsible for analyzing, developing and maintaining staffing documents for all units and conducting unit specific staffing evaluations.
 The Surveillance/Video Section assists in maintaining and repairing existing surveillance systems as well as providing technical evaluation on augmentation and improvements.
 The Armory Section provides all Use of Force equipment, firearms, ammunition and chemical agents for the agency.
-Staff is responsible for testing and evaluating security equipment and technical assistance.
-The Technology Research Section provides fiscal management and support for CID administration.
-The Operational Incident Review Section performs reviews that monitor unit adherence to policy.
-It provides agency leadership with trend analysis and information to enhance security systemwide.
-The Field Kennel Section provides training and technical support to the field force and kennel staff.
-It monitors and provides support to 64 field operations and 47 kennel operations.
+The Technology and Research Section is responsible for testing and evaluating security equipment and providing technical assistance.
+The Budget Section monitors expenditures for budgeted programs and audits, and prepares financial documents, reports and budget requests.
+The Operational/Incident Review Section performs reviews that monitor unit adherence to policy and provides agency leadership with trend analysis and information to enhance security system wide.
+The Field/Kennel Section provides monitoring, training and technical support to the field force and kennel staff.

 Correctional Training and Staff Development

-Correctional Training and Staff Development (CTSD) provided pre-service training to 5,891 participants, achieving an 88 percent graduation rate.
-Additionally, 28,621 employees attended annual in-service training; 8,860 staff received specialized training; 2,263 agency supervisors attended leadership development training; and 3,185 participated in ancillary training.
+Correctional Training and Staff Development provided preservice training to 7,605 participants, of which 89 percent graduated.
+Additionally, 29,353 employees attended annual in-service training.
+More than 3,330 received specialized training, 2,190 supervisors attended leadership development training and 2,791 participated in ancillary training.